Join the Victory Garden Project!

 To qualify for a free VGP garden, applicants must have an income at or below 185% of the federal poverty guidelines at the time of application.
-To determine household eligibility, please see the chart on the 2018 Garden Application or email firstname.lastname@example.org
+To determine household eligibility, please see the chart on the 2019 Garden Application (in English) (en Español) or email firstname.lastname@example.org.

 Double Dug or Container Garden – What’s The Best Option?